+UNIT I

+INT RO DUCTION 11

-- 1. Meaning of Vulnerable and Disadvantaged groups - 2.
-Concept of Vulnerable and Disadvantaged groups
+1. Meaning of Vulnerable and Disadvantaged Groups

+2. Concept of Vulnerable and Disadvantaged Groups

 UNIT II

-HUMAN RIGHTS OF WOMEN AND CHILDREN
+(A) HU MAN RIGHTS OF WOMEN AND CHILDREN 27

-- 1. Human Rights and Women's Rights
+1. Human Rights and Women's Rights

-- 2. International Scenario
+2. International Scenario

-- 3. Supervision
+3. Supervision

-- 4. World Conferences on Women
+4. World Conferences on Women

-- 5. International Women's Day
+5. International Women's Day

-- 6. National Standards
+6. National Standards

-- 7. National Policy of Women
+7. National Policy for Women

-- 8. Sum up
+8. Sum up

+(B) HU JMAN RIGHTS AND CHILDREN 44

+1. Child Rights: Efforts of the International Community

+2. Convention on the Rights of the Child (CRC) 1989

+3. UN Organs concerned Directly with the Rights of Children

+4. 4.
+Brief overview of UNICEF (United Nations Children's Fund

+5. World Children's Day

+6. National Scenario of Children and Legal Position

-(B) Human rights and Children
+7. Legal provisions governing the rights of Children

-- 1. Child Rights: Efforts of the International community - 2.
-Convention on the Rights of the Child (CRC) 1989 - 3.
-UN Organs concerned Directly with the Rights of Children - 4.
-Brief overview of UNICEF (United Nations Children's Fund) - 5.
-World Children's Day - 6.
-National Scenario of Children and Legal Position - 7.
-Legal provisions governing the rights of Children - 8.
-National Commission for the protection Child Rights - 9.
-Sum up
+8. National Commission for the protection of Child Rights

+9. Sum up